The rounded appearance of letters in the beautiful Burmese script comes from the use of palm leaves as the traditional writing material.

 1. Native translators with local knowledge.

-At 1-StopAsia, we have managed to keep a close connection to quality Burmese translators, which are available to help you any time you have a Burmese translation.
+At 1-StopAsia, we have kept a close connection to quality Burmese translators, which are available to help you any time you have a Burmese translation.
 Our Project Managers will always be there to monitor your projects, minimize errors and make the delivery on time.
-As with other languages, we have incorporated an additional Quality Assurance team, which monitors the whole process and improves our process all the time.
-This well-structured process is aimed at enhancing our performance and delivering a satisfactory final result.
+As with other languages, we have incorporated an additional Quality Assurance team, which monitors the entire project and improves our process all the time.
+This well-structured work is aimed at enhancing our performance and delivering a satisfactory ultimate result.

 2. 20 years of experience.